baidu/bfe-book/en_us/design/limit/limit.md

 In practice, it is found that the final traffic is often smaller than the preset overall threshold.
 The reasons for this are:

-+ As the the upstream of BFE,  layer-4 load balancer is used to distribute traffic among multiple BFE instances.
++ As the upstream of BFE,  layer-4 load balancer is used to distribute traffic among multiple BFE instances.

 + The effects of layer-4 load balancer are: for a Virtual Server, the new connections are evenly distributed to multiple BFE instances according to the Round Robin mode